 This is a great opportunity for me to interact and have fun with the kids.
 There will be prizes for ALL participating students, and I may very well give out some special goodies during these sessions.

-EVERY student that participates in the school visit will receive a special, beautifully themed bookmark, and there are lots to choose from.
+EVERY student that participates in the school visit will receive a special, beautifully themed bookmark, and there are many available.

 On the front side of each bookmark is a piece of an image.
-Find 10 different bookmarks and join them together like a jigsaw to reveal a complete picture.
-This is a great chance for the kids to work together in a team to solve a common goal.
-On the reverse side of each bookmark are some details about the animals, plants, roles or characters from the book.
+Find the correct ten different bookmarks and join them together like a jigsaw to reveal a complete picture.
+This is an excellent chance for the kids to work together in a team to solve a common goal.
+On the reverse side of each bookmark are some details about the animals, plants, roles or characters from the books.

-Additionally, I will also give away at least one free book.
-The method I use to choose who the lucky recipient is will vary from visit to visit but a popular option is to have the kids attempt to complete either the themed wordsearch puzzle or, for the older students, the slightly more challenging crossword puzzle.
-All kids that do this correctly go into a hat and a winner will be chosen out of the hat on the day.
+Additionally, I will also give away at least one free book in every session.
+The method I use to choose who the lucky recipient is will vary from visit to visit but a popular option is to have the kids attempt to complete any of the themed puzzles.
+All kids that do this correctly go into a hat and a random volunteer will choose the winner on the day.